I know, it’s a real headache! Termite fumigation will provide you with the best solution for the total eradication of termites from your property.

 Read Also: Top 7 Termite Prevention Tips for Home

 This step involves sealing all the doors and windows.

 The doors are locked so that no one gets inside the house accidentally during the process.
-The whole structure is then covered with a tent which is used to keep the fumigant inside it for some time.
+The whole structure is then covered with a tent used to keep the fumigant inside it for some time.
 If not covered, the gas will easily escape without doing its work.

 Step #4: Fumigating

 Once your property is evacuated and covered, Vikane fumigant is introduced inside the tent in controlled doses.
-It is this gas which reaches all the creeks and corners of the house and kills termites.
+It is this gas that reaches all the creeks and corners of the house and kills termites.